ArindamDutta02082001/Smart-Banking/Microservice-setting-up-servers.md

 | **Config Client** (a service fetching config from Config Server) | ✅ `spring-cloud-config-client` |
 | **Config Server** (central config provider)                      | ✅ `spring-cloud-config-server` |

-5. On successfull config server set up you can view the configs by GET request to the url `http:#localhost:8888/config-server/account-api/docker(or default)` it will show the configs of the particular .properties file
+5. On successfull config server set up you can view the configs by GET request to the url `http://localhost:8888/config-server/account-api/docker` or `http://localhost:8888/config-server/account-api/default` it will show the configs of the particular .properties file

 > [!NOTE]